Azure/data-api-builder/docs/getting-started/getting-started.md

 git clone https://github.com/Azure/hawaii-engine.git
 ```

-then move into the folder where the Data API builder for Azure Databases engine has been cloned and then move into the `samples` folder, for example:
+then move into the folder where the Data API builder for Azure Databases engine has been cloned and then move into the `samples/getting-started` folder, for example:

 ```
-cd ./hawaii-engine/samples
+cd ./hawaii-engine/samples/getting-started
 ```

 ## Create the configuration file